 Long-Term Indebtedness - Change of Control Payments.
-We may not have the ability to raise the funds necessary to fulfill our obligations under Charter's convertible senior notes, our senior and senior discount notes and our credit facilities following a change of control.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill the obligations under our and our parent companies' notes and our credit facilities following a change of control.
 Under the indentures governing the Charter convertible senior notes, upon the occurrence of specified change of control events, including certain specified dispositions of stock by Mr. Allen, Charter is required to offer to repurchase all of the outstanding Charter convertible senior notes.
-However, we may not have sufficient funds at the time of the change of control event to make the required repurchase of the Charter convertible senior notes and Charter's subsidiaries are limited in their ability to make distributions or other payments to Charter to fund any required repurchase.
-In addition, a change of control under our credit facilities and indentures governing our notes would require the repayment of borrowings under those credit facilities and indentures.
-Because such credit facilities and notes are obligations of Charter's subsidiaries, the credit facilities and the notes would have to be repaid by Charter's subsidiaries before their assets could be available to Charter to repurchase the Charter convertible senior notes.
+However, Charter may not have sufficient funds at the time of the change of control event to make the required repurchase of the Charter convertible senior notes, and its subsidiaries are limited in their ability to make distributions or other payments to Charter to fund any required repurchase.
+In addition, a change of control under our credit facilities and the indentures governing our notes and Charter Holdings' notes would require the repayment of borrowings under those credit facilities and indentures.
+These credit facilities and the notes would have to be repaid by CCH II's subsidiaries before assets could be available to Charter to repurchase the Charter convertible senior notes.
 Charter's failure to make or complete a change of control offer would place it in default under the Charter convertible senior notes.
-The failure of Charter's subsidiaries to make a change of control offer or repay the amounts outstanding under their credit facilities would place them in default of these agreements and could result in a default under the indentures governing the Charter convertible senior notes.
+Any failure by us or Charter Holdings to make a change of control offer or repay the amounts outstanding under our credit facilities would place us in default of these agreements and could result in a default under the indentures governing the Charter convertible senior notes.

 Regulation and Legislation.
 Cable system operations are extensively regulated at the federal, state, and local level, including rate regulation of basic service and equipment and municipal approval of franchise agreements and their terms, such as franchise requirements to upgrade cable plant and meet specified customer service standards.
 Additional legislation and regulation is always possible.
-For example, there has been considerable legislative interest recently in requiring cable operators to offer historically bundled programming services on an a la carte basis.
+For example, there has been considerable legislative interest recently in requiring cable operators to offer historically bundled programming services on an á la carte basis.